 Overall, the KeepKey is a good entry level hardware wallet for users who want to store popular crypto assets such as Bitcoin or Ethereum.
 Although it’s limited on asset support, it’s definitely a sleek, luxury product which is satisfying to use.

-At $79, it’s also a very reasonably priced wallet which won’t break the bank and could be a good private-key custody option for those who hold large amounts of Bitcoin.
+At $79, it’s also a very reasonably priced wallet which won’t break the bank and could be an excellent private-key custody option for those who hold large amounts of Bitcoin.

 At the moment, KeepKey is ShapeShift’s only hardware wallet on the market, but if it decides to release an updated version which supports more assets while functioning and looking as good as the original, then Ledger and Trezor are going to have some serious competition on their hands.